 Portugal Day, Lithuania’s traditions

 “The Ocean,” Mr. Gomes quickly answers when asked what he missed the most in Lithuania.
-Porto is on the shore of the Atlantic, so trolley driver goes to the Baltic coast to get help with homesickness.
+Porto is on the shore of the Atlantic, so the trolley driver goes to the Baltic coast to get help with homesickness.
 “But the climate (except for the snow) and people are similar here, I don’t feel much of the difference,” Mr. Gomes says.

 The main reason why he is working as a trolleybus driver is that finding a job as an architect is not so easy.
 And, of course, Mr. Gomes loves to drive.

 “I love Lithuania too.
 I feel at home here.
-Sure, as time passes, national traditions like celebrating Day of Portugal fade, if only because I don’t get in touch with Portuguese community here much.
+Sure, as time passes, national traditions like celebrating Day of Portugal fade, if only because I don’t get in touch with the Portuguese community here much.
 But my son knows what kind of day it is, what it means.
 For me, it‘s like a reminder of who I really am.
 It would be a bit rude to ask a day off on the 10th of June, as my other colleagues have to work.
-But I’m gonna drive my trolley in more joyous mood than usual,” Mr. Gomes winks.
+But I’m gonna drive my trolley in a more joyous mood than usual,” Mr. Gomes winks.

 Riding a trolleybus is a unique experience, but if you decide to celebrate the Luís de Camões Day in Portugal, you will probably travel by air.
 A delayed, cancelled or overbooked flight can ruin any event – but Skycop will fight for your right to get compensation.
 Just fill the claim and get up to €600.
 Vamos comemorar!